bayeshack2016/-VA-VetRisk/README.md

 # -VA-VetRisk
-VA Vet Risk assessment prediction models using ICPSR 35037 dataset
+#VA Vet Risk assessment models using ICPSR 35037 dataset

 Disclaimer: Due to very poor datasets provided (no outcomes, some outcomes but very few patients, etc.) this risk assessment models are not tied to a particular outcome (i.e suicide), but rather a set out potential outcomes which one of them might (probably) be suicide